py-mine/mcproto/docs/contributing/reporting-a-bug.md

 # Bug reports

 Mcproto is an actively maintained project that we constantly strive to improve.
-With a project of this siez and complexity, bugs may occur.
+With a project of this size and complexity, bugs may occur.
 If you think you have discovered a bug, you can help us by submitting an issue to our public [issue tracker](https://github.com/py-mine/mcproto/issues), following this guide.